CogentRedTester/mpv-file-browser/README.md

 Filter should not be included unless one wants to limit what types of list entries the command should be run on.
 To only run the command for directories use `dir`, to only run the command for files use `file`.

-The parser filter is for filtering keybinds to only work on paged loaded by specific parsers.
+The parser filter is for filtering keybinds to only work inside directories loaded by specific parsers.
-The default parser for native filesystems is called `file`, while the root parser is called `root`; parsers loaded by addons use the filename with `-browser.lua` or just `.lua` stripped unless otherwise stated.
+There are two parsers in the base script, the default parser for native filesystems is called `file`, while the root parser is called `root`.
+Other parsers can be supplied by addons, and use the addon's filename with `-browser.lua` or just `.lua` stripped unless otherwise stated.
 For example `ftp-browser.lua` would have a parser called `ftp`.

 ### Codes